pabtomas/flagbox/DOCUMENTATION.md

   - empty space in your current box,
   - define your short-term marks,
   - use your newly created marks,
-  - empty your box with full question mark alias,
+  - reset your current box,
   - reuse `??` to get the content of your box back.

 `??` **alias can take an optional argument**.
 If you need to keep the default